noahumbra/blog_final/.github/ISSUE_TEMPLATE/epic.md

 ---

 <!--
-Note: Please search to see if an issue already exists for the bug you encountered.
+Note: Please search to see if an epic already exists before creating a new one.
 -->

 **Milestone:** [link to milestone]
 Add a few sentences to describe the milestone.

-# Epic: Epic Name
+# Epic: Epic name

-### Overview:
+### Overview
 <!-- A concise description of what you're experiencing. -->
 - List item
 - List item

-## Tasks:
+## Tasks
 <!-- A concise description of what you expected to happen. -->
 Use the following checklist to ensure each epic is built out properly.
 If needed, you can add or remove items.
 - [ ] Pull together initial list of relevant user stories for this epic